Corporate governance – key to business success

 Good governance is not just about compliance with formal rules and regulations.
 It is about establishing internal processes and attitudes that add value, enhance the reputation of your business, make your business more attractive to external investors and lenders and ensure its long term success.

-Historically, there has been little guidance for unlisted companies on good corporate governance but awareness has increased following the publication of the Institute of Directors’ 14 principles of corporate governance.
+Historically, there has been little guidance for unlisted companies on good corporate governance but awareness increased in 2010 following the publication of the Institute of Directors’ 14 principles of corporate governance.
 Highlights for private limited companies include:

 Good constitutional framework